Virginia school district’s bid to arm teachers rejected

 The Washington Post reports that the Department of Criminal Justice Services turned down Lee County Superintendent Brian Austin’s application to register as an armed special conservator of the peace.
 The school district had hoped the designation would allow school employees to carry guns in schools.

-The department cited an advisory opinion from state Attorney General Mark Herring in deeming the plan unlawful.
+The department cited an advisory opinion from state Attorney General Mark Herring deeming the plan unlawful.

-Austin said the district’s working with its legal counsel to review its options.
+Austin said the district is working with its legal counsel to review its options.

 The school board voted in July to arm an unspecified number of teachers and staff members to carry concealed weapons or store guns in safes on school property.